NLnetLabs/routinator/source/installation-notes.rst

 Using Native TLS Instead of Rustls
 ----------------------------------

-Routinator by default uses `Rustls <https://github.com/ctz/rustls>`_ which in most cases is fine.
-However, if needed you can instead use your system native TLS implementation with Routinator like so:
+By default Routinator uses the TLS library `Rustls
+<https://github.com/ctz/rustls>`_, which in most cases is fine.
+However, if
+needed you can instead use your system native TLS implementation with Routinator like so:

 Cargo
 """""